New Swedish you!

 Would you like to start (or re-start) learning Swedish, but don’t know where to start?
 Are you wondering what the best way is to learn Swedish?
 Do you feel overwhelmed with all the different websites, books, apps, courses and online resources?
 If this is you, then read on.

 In this blog post, we’ll discuss the different ways of learning Swedish and the resources you may want to consider, so you can choose what works best for you.
 We also have a free Resource Checklist that you can download below, to set yourself up for success with your Swedish language learning.

 Self-studying vs lessons

-The first thing you should think about is if you want to study on your own, or take lessons with a teacher.
+The first thing you should think about is if you want to study on your own, or have lessons with a teacher.

 Having lessons will make you learn faster, as you get feedback from your teacher and get more speaking practice.
 In other words, this is the best way to learn how to speak Swedish.
 You can do a course at a language school, or do a private lesson (on Skype for example).

 But if you are on a tight budget, you can also self-study.
 Just make sure to get some speaking practice with an actual Swede at some point (in person or via Skype).

 Another thing you may want to consider is to do a course.
 You may not get one-to-one time with a teacher, but you’ll benefit from the course that the teacher has put together.
 It’s almost like a combination of self-studying and having lessons!
 And the beauty about a course is that you can come back and do the course many times, to refresh your memory, as you’ll have access to a course for many years.